 College Level Examination Program (CLEP)

 CLEP is a national credit by examination program that provides individuals with the opportunity to receive credit for college level achievement acquired in a variety of ways.
 (DANTES will pay the CLEP fee for military personnel.)
-HCC awards credit for passing the CLEP tests that are listed on page 15.
+HCC awards credit for passing certain CLEP tests.
 CLEP exams are administered at HCC in the Academic Testing Center.
-For more information, call 301-790-2274.
+For more information, call 240-500-2238.
 Applicants for admission who have taken CLEP examinations should have an official copy of their scores sent to the Office of Admissions and Registration.

 Dantes Subject Standardized Tests (DSST)